 At first instance, this responsibility can feel overwhelming, both to the suffering person and to members of their support network.
 But with an open spirit and mindful attention to the available choices, together you can arrive at the best treatment approach.
-This page will describe what you can expect from the Beekeeper House Thailand, so that you and your loved one can assess how our program fits your needs.
+This page will describe what you can expect from The Beekeeper House Thailand so that you and your loved one can assess how our programme fits your needs.

 When people experience co-occurring addiction and mental health issues, they often respond best to integrative treatment practices, ones that blend Eastern philosophy and Western techniques.
-As an organization with Buddhist roots, The Beekeeper Thailand offers a full complement of such practices.
-Here, the spirit, mind and body of your loved one will all have opportunities to heal and grow.
+As an organization with Buddhist roots, The Beekeeper House Thailand offers a full complement of such practices.
+Here, the spirit, mind and body of your loved one will all have opportunities to heal and grow

 Addiction can damage, and even fracture, relationships with friends, family and intimate partners.
 The decision to seek recovery offers the potential to repair those relationships.
 Those who seek recovery benefit from informed and encouraging people who are willing to support them.
 As a support person, treatment seekers will need your input as they chart out their treatment course, take stock of their resources and establish their goals.

 The pursuit of recovery can be a source of great relief, comfort and hope to those harmed by addiction or mental health symptoms.
 Treatment can also sometimes foster anxiety, sadness or even anger.
 If these occur, it is important to make room for all of these feelings to coexist and to acknowledge them all.
 Doing so keeps treatment conversations constructive and honest.

 If done in a spirit of love, this can be a wonderful opportunity for those in the support network to provide their perspectives about how issues manifest in their lives.
-That information helps treating staff get a full scope of the challenges and opportunities that treatment will address.
+That information helps to treat staff get a full scope of the challenges and opportunities that treatment will address.

-Most needs for detoxification can be managed at the Beekeeper’s sister facility The Warm, a fully licensed detox center located near the main recovery house.
+Most needs for detoxification can be managed at the Beekeeper’s sister facility - The Warmth - a fully licensed detox centre located near the main recovery house.
 Detoxes requiring more extensive treatment are conducted at the partner Hospital in Chiang Mai.
-After safe detoxification Clients can return to The Beekeeper to participate in a range of programmes.
+After safe detoxification clients can return to The Beekeeper to participate in a range of programmes.

 In addition to a physical detox, many people will require a sort of “social detox.”
 This helps them focus on their recovery work, and allows them to establish clearer boundaries and more effective routines.
 For this reason, phone and social media communication are likely to be limited in the early phases of treatment.